Research Experience

 Scholarship of Teaching & Learning

 I had noticed anecdotally that students talked more during small group discussions if I played background music.
 To formally explore that idea, I did small group discussions with either no background music, lyrical music, or instrumental music.
 I then surveyed how comfortable the students felt in the discussions.
-While there were few numerical differences between the conditions, several students shared in the free-response questions that awkward silences prevented them from speaking.
+The results showed a marginal benefit of instrumental music.

 Drawing & Tracing for Long-Term Memory